asensio-lab/workplace-charging-experiment/README.md

 ### Data Dictionary

-1. *startTime*: the hour, from 1 to 24, during which the session was initiated (expressed in HOUR.MINUTE form)
+1. *startTime*: the hour of day, from 1 to 24, during which the session was initiated
-2. *endTime*: the hour, from 1 to 24, during which the session was terminated (expressed in HOUR.MINUTE form)
+2. *endTime*: the hour of day, from 1 to 24, during which the session was terminated